 - UK’s largest network

-Abberley is a small village in North West Worcestershire, England.
-It is situated in the middle of the River Severn and River Teme.
+Abberley is a little village in North West Worcestershire, England.
+It sits inside the River Severn and River Teme.
 It had a population of 830 in 2001.

 There are three sections to the village of Abberley.
-The oldest section, The Village, dates back to the 12th and 13th century.
-The Common is the most populated part of the village and has a village shop and post office.
-There is also the primary school and village hall in this area.
+The oldest side, The Village, has been around since the 12th and 13th century.
+The Common is the most populated side of the village and has a village shop and post office.
+There is also the primary school and village hall in this part.
 The Hill is mainly farmland, with some houses and cottages standing on the steep slopes of Abberley Hill.

-Abberley Hall is on the opposite side of Abberley Hill.
+Abberley Hall is on the other side of Abberley Hill.
 It was a country house until 1916 when preparatory school Abberley Hall School moved its premises there.

 There are two churches in Abberley.
 The oldest is the run-down St. Michael’s Church, although the chancel was restored and is still used for some services.
-St. Mary’s Church was erected between 1850 and 1852 to take over from St. Michael’s to the north of the village.
+St. Mary’s Church was founded between 1850 and 1852 to succeed St. Michael’s to the north of the area.

-If you’re looking to have home improvements done for your home in Abberley, make sure you always get quotes from a trustworthy company.
+If you’re looking to have home upgrades done for your household in Abberley, make sure you always get quotations from a trustworthy tradesperson.